 The engine must have adequate oil pressure within 15 seconds after starting.
-If the WARNING lamp indicating low oil pressure has not gone out or there is no oil pressure indicated on a gauge within 15 seconds, shut the engine OFF immediately to reduce the possibility of engine damage.
+If the WARNING lamp indicating low oil pressure has not gone out or there is no oil pressure indicated on a gauge within 15 seconds, shut OFF the engine immediately to avoid engine damage.

-Idle the engine for 3 to 5 minutes before operating with a load.
+Idle the engine 3 to 5 minutes before operating with a load.

 NOTE: After the engine is started, the voltmeter, if equipped, may show a gauge fluctuation under certain engine temperature conditions (both warm and cold).
 This cycling operation is caused by the post-heat cycle of the intake manifold heater system.
-The number of cycles and the length of the cycling operation is controlled by the engine control module.
-The cycling action will cause temporary dimming of the headlamps, interior lamps, and other vehicle electrical accessories
+The number of cycles and the length of the cycling operation is controlled by the ECM .
+The cycling action will cause temporary dimming of the head lamps, interior lamps, and other vehicle electrical accessories.